(2 min read)

 2. The actual engagement levels are 77,145 engaged weekly (77.15%), and 7,201 engaged daily (7.2%).

-Soccer Inc. have a weekly engagement gap of 2.85%, and daily engagement gap of 12.8%.
+Soccer Inc. has a weekly engagement gap of 2.85% and a daily engagement gap of 12.8%.
 We can also see that they have an inactive cohort of almost 4%.

 These engagement gaps serve as measurable, relevant, and clearly defined targets for planning actionable engagement strategies.
 For Soccer Inc, the weekly gap of 2.85% suggests the working user behavior model is a good fit.